INSTALL APPLICATIONS IN DEEPIN

 Without a doubt, the most recommended and simple option.
-Whenever the application is in the store and you do not need (or want) to have the latest version of the program, I would opt for this method, since it will be more optimized in system resources than the alternative options and it will surely go away to better integrate with the operating system.
+As long as the application is in the store and you do not need (or want) to have the latest version of the program, I would opt for this method, since it will be more optimized in system resources than the alternative options and it will surely go away to better integrate with OS.

 But what if the program is not in the store, or I want to have the latest version of it?
 In that case, we will use any of the following alternatives:

 In the community Deepin in Spanish We work hard to minimize the shortcomings and failures that Deepin harbors.
-As a result of this effort, the Deepines Store, in which we add a large number of programs that we consider to be not sufficiently updated, as well as programs that are not directly in the system's own repository.
+As a result of this effort, the Deepines Store, in which we add a large number of programs that we consider not up to date enough, as well as applications that are not directly in the system's own repository.

 Installation via .deb file

-It is the closest thing to a .exe Windows.
+It is the closest thing to a .exe of Windows.
 You download it and with a couple of clicks it installs (as long as there are no problems with dependencies*).
 It has the same advantages as the installation from the store, only that in this case, we will use it to add external software to the Deepin repository.
-If there are several options, the safest thing is to download the deb for Debian, in the corresponding version on which the Deepin you are using is based.
+If there are several options, the safest thing is to download the deb for Debian, in the corresponding version in which bases the Deepin you are using.

-Keep in mind that some .deb are simply not compatible with Deepin, or they can be installed, but forcing them, something that is not recommended, it also requires advanced knowledge to do it correctly and without breaking the system.
-If you have problems or doubts when installing .deb packages, we recommend consulting in the forum or in the Telegram community group.
+Note that some .deb are simply not compatible with Deepin, or can be installed, but forcing them, something that is not recommended, also requires advanced knowledge to do it correctly and without break the system.
+If you have problems or doubts when installing packages .deb, we recommend consult in the forum or in the community Telegram group.